Stories

 In 2024, we invested a total of $5.6 million in local communities through our Community Investment Program, donations and sponsorships.
 Through the Community Investment Program alone, we supported more than 300 initiatives in 76 B.C. communities.1 We see these contributions as an important part of our efforts to partner with the communities we serve.

 We’re proud of what we accomplished together and even more excited about what’s ahead.
-Because when we work hand in hand with the communities where we live and work, we help build stronger, safer and more connected places for everyone.
+By working hand in hand with the community to support the places we all call home, we can help build stronger, safer and more connected spaces for everyone.

 “At FortisBC, what is truly important is building stronger communities, not just through the energy we deliver, but through the relationships we nurture and the support we offer,” concludes Doug.